 Are letters primary sources?

-Yes, a letter is a primary source.
-However, sometimes you may not be given access to the actual letter, for example, if it is damaged, fragile or very old.
+A letter is a primary source.
+However, sometimes you may not be given access to the actual letter, for example, if it is damaged, fragile, or very old.
 In these cases, you will be given a facsimile or digital copy of the letter.
-This still counts as a primary source because the content of the letter has not been changed, it is simply being preserved.
+This still counts as a primary source because the content of the letter has not been changed; it is simply being preserved.

 Why does a letter qualify as a primary source in my paper?